mdmtk/docs/edge/source/guide/xml/xmlparser.md

 ### Reading XML Documents

-The XML Parser class helps you read MX XML through the use of the `fetchParms` function.
+The XML Parser class helps you read MXMS XML through the use of the `fetchParms` function.
 For example you can use this function to confirm parm values in set XML or read parm values in query xml.
 To use this function pass in the XML and a list of parm selectors, and the function will return an array list of parm values.

 For Example: